simone-sanfratello/jsfy-deprecated/README.md

 Javascript Object full serialization, when JSON.stringify is not enough

 Stringify using correct syntax for all variable types: string, number, boolean, function, Object, Array, Date, Regexp, undefined, null, Infinity, NaN
+Also added "defered" type, means cna add not yet defined vars that will be parsed withouc errors.

 ## Npm Installation